-If you will shop at Amazon during what’s left of this holiday season, please visit through our affiliate site (we get a little commission that way – and you don’t pay any extra).
-Quick delivery!
-Thanks!
+If you shop at Amazon during what’s left of this holiday season, please visit through our affiliate site (we get a little commission that way – and you don’t pay any extra).
+Quick delivery.
+Thank you!

 If you would like to read this week’s issue with the ads included, click here.